 Steps Taken Prior to Filing a Dram Shop Lawsuit Against a Bar

-In this article, we will discuss the first step in the proven litigation strategy used by Grossman Law Offices and how it can benefit your case.
+In this article, we will discuss the first step in the proven litigation strategy used by Grossman Law Offices and how helps to get your case off to a strong start.

 - What is a pre-litigation investigation?